This 4th of July let’s celebrate being Americans and promote green citizenship by exercising our First Amendment freedoms and rights.

 Last year for 4th of July, I reacquainted myself with the Declaration of Independence so this year I decided to focus on the Constitution of the United States and specifically the First Amendment.

-In this post, we’ll explore events that led up to the Bill of Rights and discuss how we can use our First Amendment rights to advocate for a habitable planet.
+In this post, we will explore events that led up to the Bill of Rights and discuss how we can use our First Amendment rights to advocate for a habitable planet.

 Articles of Confederation